 Some installation shots from the Fertile Ground Exhibition in the Court Gallery at William Paterson University.
 My Sculptures MMM and Sun Disc along with works by Elaine Lorenz, Deborah Guzman Meyer and Jason Schneider.
 Jason Schneider Jason Schneider

 William Paterson University workshop and residency

 June 3, 2021- June 17, 2021

 Imagine being in a group of like-minded creatives working in proximity to create sculpture carved by robot but finished by your hand?
 We seek to bring together artists, sculptors, designers, architects, and curators to explore robot carving in wood.
-Working around other artists can inspire and motivate as you discover ideas in a speculative, constructive context.
-It’s an opportunity to evolve new ideas as well as work with new technologies.
+Working around other artists can inspire and motivate as you explore ideas in a speculative, constructive context.
+It’s an opportunity to discover new ideas as well as work with new technologies.
 That's the spirit and tone that Sculpture X: Form Finding for the 21st Century seeks to provide.

-William Paterson University Center for New Art is now offering a 2 week workshop from June 3, 2021- June 17, 2021 for carving a sculpture (from a wooden block) by robot and then further designing it by hand.
+William Paterson University Center for New Art is now offering a 2 week workshop from June 3, 2021- June 17, 2021 for carving a sculpture (from a wooden block) by robot and then further working it by hand.

 FOR DETAILS ABOUT COST AND APPLICATION:

 I will be participating in a virtual panel discussion about my works in the show Fertile Ground at the Court Gallery at William Paterson University.
 Click here to view the exhibition online.
 And click here for link to the virtual panel discussion.
 Panel discussion is Tuesday March 2 6:30-7:30 pm.